TritonDataCenter/rfd/rfd/0038/README.md

 thrashing.
 On a modern system with a large memory, swapping is normally not seen.

-## High Level Approach
+## High Level Summary

-Many details in this section are still TBD, but we can describe a high-level approach which is modeled on the system's page scanner and which attempts to be minimally invasive in the VM system.
+Our approach is based on the system's page scanner and attempts to be minimally invasive in the VM system.

    1. We will ignore pages shared across zones.
 By the very definition of